 MONASTERY OF DEBRE BIZEN

 One of the atractive things to see and do in Eritrea is visiting Monastery of Debre Bizen.
 Journey the spectacular road from Asmara to Massawa, 105km (65 miles).
 It descends from 2,438m (8,000ft) to sea level, with hair-raising hairpin bends negotiating the escarpment, and magnificent views over the coastal desert strip.
 20km outside Asmara, the road passes through the pretty town of Nefasit, behind which, perched on top of the mountain ridge, is the famous Monastery of Debre Bizen.

 Eritrea is rich in archaeological sites, many of which have yet to be excavated.
 The ruins of Qohaito, on the road south of Asmara towards Senafe, and Adulis, on the coast, are the most famous.
 The site contains the Safra’s Dam and the ruins of the palace of King Saba from the Axumite and pre-Axumite period.
 The ancient port of Adulis is currently being excavated.

 THE DAHLAK ARCHIPELAGO

-With around 350 islands off the Eritrean coast the Dahlak Archipelago is a national park that is the window on an unspoilt underwater world of flat reef gardens and an extraordinary variety of sea life.
-Travellers cannot go alone or without permission and should also be mindful of the extreme temperatures.
+With around 350 islands off the Eritrean coast, the Dahlak Archipelago is a national park that is the window on an unspoiled underwater world of flat reef gardens and an extraordinary variety of sea life.
+Travelers cannot go alone or without permission and should also be mindful of the extreme temperatures.